SAP-samples/codejam-cap-llm/exercises/05-define-db-schema/README.md

 ## Build and deploy the schema to your HDI container

-Because you created a binding to our HDI container in exercise 02 you have all configurations in place to deploy HANA database artifacts to the instance.
+Because you created a binding to our HDI container, you have all configurations in place to deploy HANA database artifacts to the instance.
 To do so you need to build the artifacts first enter the `cds deploy` command.

 👉 Open a new terminal if not already open.